MicrosoftDocs/common-data-model-and-service/common-data-model/creating-schemas.md

 	]
 ```

-<br/>Our final entity schema for **Session** looks like this:
+Our final entity schema for **Session** looks like this:

 >[!NOTE]
->The order of the attribute objects has been shifted around so that this entity schema matches the order of the fields in the actual data.
+>The order of the attribute objects shifted so that this entity schema matches the order of the fields in the actual data.

 ``` json
 {